Granulate/gprofiler/README.md

      },
    },
    ```
-   `SYS_PTRACE` is required by  various profilers, and Fargate by default denies it for containers.

 Alternatively, you can download gProfiler in your `Dockerfile` to avoid having to download it every time in run-time.
 Then you just need to invoke it upon container start-up.